 - Google alerts – A great way to keep up-to-date with the latest news on a potential sponsor is to create a Google Alert.
 These are automatic emails sent to you when Google finds relevant information about a potential sponsor.

 So we’ve found a list of sponsors and researched each of them to get a better understanding of what they do and the potential sponsorship opportunities.

-Step 3 – Record the details in the Sponsor Research Template
+Step 3 – Record the details

 - Company name

 - Compatibility score – discussed below

 - A list of brands, products and services

 - Current sponsorship arrangements – a list of existing sponsorships